kyaswanth93/customBotConsole/ReadMe.md

 ##Updates and Stuff
 * Created debug branches to push to master later, and to allow collaboration.
-* Current Working Debug Branch: debugKen
+* Branch debugKen branched from master for use by kenshinthebattosai
 * Branch debugBala branched from debugKen for use by balakumar-s
 * Visit http://www.github.com/kenshinthebattosai/customBotConsole/network for network/branch information.